The West will never vanish

 We now have Don’s captivating sketches and stories in three separate titles, for all ages, in “A Young Adult’s guide to the Canadian West”, “Cowboy Memoirs: Postcards and Sketches”, and “Cowboy Embers”, a wonderful accompaniment to evenings by the campfire.

 Most of all, we treasure “Spirit of the West: the Art of Don Brestler,” showcasing a collection of Don’s exquisite paintings of the Canadian West, with an excellent and perceptive essay on Western art.
-The book’s cover art introduces today’s blog.
+The book’s cover art introduces today’s post.

 The Canadian West was always a less “roaring” and dramatic west compared to its US counterpart.
 The landscape may be just as dramatic, the plight of the First Nations just as sad, but the Canadian West has a mysterious quality best captured in song and in films like “Brokeback Mountain”, shot largely in southern Alberta.